kfogel/mailaprop/README.md

 **Each address on its own line:**

-For mailaprop to work, each email address in a header must be on its own line.
+For mailaprop to work, each email address in a header (in the buffer where you're composing an email) must be on its own line.
 The first address can be on the same line as the header name, but no address can share a line with another address.
 To autofill on a next address in the same header, use C-j TAB (or whatever key combination works for you) to navigate to the appropriate place on the next line, and then start typing.

 The reason for this is that finding boundaries between email addresses on the same line turns out to be harder than I expected.
 So I decided